sdsc-hpc-training-org/hpc-training-2021/week3_gpu_comp/README.md

 % cd gpu-code-examples
 ```
 See the README.md file in the tarfile directory and
-follow instructions on "How to use Comet's GPU nodes"
+follow instructions on "How to use Expanse's GPU nodes"

-# Obtain interactive shared GPU node on SDSC Comet
+# Obtain interactive shared GPU node on SDSC Expanse
 Source `getgpu.rc`, which defines an alias `getgpu` that you can use to obtain an interactive GPU node:
 `source getgpu.rc`
 `getgpu`